top of page

 Fellowship Accomplishments

-Fellowship Director, Jay Lemery, MD, the Climate & Health Science Policy Fellowship Director, became a member of the National Academy of Medicine, in October 2021.
+Fellowship Director, Jay Lemery, MD, the Climate & Health Science Policy Fellowship Director, became a National Academy of Medicine member in October 2021.
 Dr. Lemery is the author of Enviromedics: The Impact of Climate Change on Human Health and senior editor of the seminal textbook in the field, Global Climate Change and Human Health: From Science to Practice (2nd Ed).
 Dr Lemery was named the first Endowed Chair in Climate Medicine in 2022.

 Former fellow, Caitlin Rublee, MD, MPH is a 2022-23 National Academy of Medicine Fellow representing the American Board of Emergency Medicine.